Step 1) Verify & Secure a Name

 Designate a registered agent by electing someone within your company, hiring an outside professional, or starting an LLC through a service (such as IncFile) and receiving a qualified Registered Agent free of charge!

-To legally register an LLC in Illinois, Articles of Organization must be filed with the Secretary of State that declares the basics of your business for the public record.
+To legally register an LLC in Illinois, articles of organization must be filed with the Secretary of State that declares the basics of your business for the public record.
 Don’t file until you’re ready!

 An EIN, or Employer Identification Number, functions much in the same way as a Social Security Number for individuals.
 Just as every citizen is required to get a SSN, every business is required to procure an EIN to set up bank accounts, legally hire employees, track business activity, and process taxes.

 Setting up your brand’s business account should be the fun part.
 Banks and credit unions are going above and beyond to attract clients through amazing perks, benefits, and smaller fees.
 Be sure to shop around and see what’s available.
-Don’t assume where you personally bank is the best option.
+Don’t assume that where you bank personally is the best option.

 This part of the red tape process is where you nail down all the paperwork and fees you’ll need to take care of to get right with the Illinois regulatory environment.

 How simple or complex this step is depends on a number of variables like the nature of your business, whether you serve the public, what your physical location is, your number of employees, etc.